David C. Hilmers: Post-NASA experience

 Hilmers decided to apply to medical school while training for his third shuttle flight.
 He attended pre-med courses at night while training for his fourth flight.
 Hilmers retired from NASA and the United States Marine Corps in October 1992, and went on to complete medical school and residency in the combined Internal Medicine/Pediatrics program at Baylor College of Medicine.
 He currently holds the rank of Professor in the departments of Internal Medicine and Pediatrics, the Center for Space Medicine, and Baylor Global Initiatives at the Baylor College of Medicine in Houston, Texas.
 In addition to his teaching and clinical duties, he is involved in research in global health and malnutrition in many countries.
-He spends much of his spare time providing humanitarian medical care locally in Houston and in developing nations, including disaster relief efforts in Iraq, Peru, Sri Lanka, the Philippines, Haiti, and in Liberia during the Ebola outbreak in 2014.
+He spends much of his spare time providing humanitarian medical care locally in Houston and in developing nations, including disaster relief efforts in Iraq, Peru, Sri Lanka, the Philippines, Haiti, in Liberia during the Ebola outbreak in 2014, and development of hepatitis B clinical and public health services in Madagascar, North Korea and Kiribati through affiliation with Hepatitis B Free.